 Part of the Weird Cinema DVD Box Set

 There are many qualifiers for great acting, but versatility might be the most important.
-Sure, some performers have made whole careers off of one role or one act, but the most admired of the lot often excel in a variety of roles.
-Big-time stars love to take on gritty, controversial roles that will earn them critical plaudits and respect for their bravery.
+Sure, some performers have made whole careers off of one character (Linda Blair) or a singular screen persona (Bruce Willis), but the most admired of the lot often excel in a variety of roles.
+Big-name stars love to take on gritty, controversial roles which will earn them critical plaudits and adulation for their bravery.
 It helps them shed any preconceived notions about their presumed lack of talent after starring in the umpteenth romantic comedy, YA adaptation, or action blockbuster.
-What is an actor to do when they are cast to play an irredeemable monster?
-A loathsome creature of unrepentant evil.
-Sure, there are tons of likable villains and even horrible folks who somehow gain a semblance of audience sympathy for their actions.
-Let’s not forget that more than a few Academy Awards have been given out to performers who have played villains, or at least anti-heroes.
+But, what is an actor to do when they're cast as an irredeemable monster?
+A loathsome creature of unrepentant evil?
+There are tons of likable villains and even horrible folks who somehow gain a semblance of audience sympathy despite their actions.
+Let’s not forget that more than a few Academy Awards have been given out to performers who played villains, or at least anti-heroes.
 I haven’t gotten angry at a film in quite a while based on what a character does onscreen.
-I can get pissed at a film for being boring and wasting my time.
-What actually happens in the film?
+I can get pissed at a film for being boring and wasting my time, but what actually happens during the film?
 That’s another matter altogether.
-Remember, this is a collaboration, so the actor is merely playing a character that was dreamed up by a writer, directed by a director, filmed by a camera crew, and presented by a producer.
+Remember, film is a collaboration, so the actor is merely playing a character that was dreamed up by a writer, directed by a director, filmed by a camera crew, and presented by a producer.
 Everyone is complicit to different degrees.
 I felt that anger full force with 1938’s Child Bride.

 Again, the first half hour of this film is relatively innocuous.
 Sure, there’s mention of child marriage, but it’s all talk and not only that, it’s people complaining that soon it will be outlawed.
 Watching these scenes unfold, I made the very wrong assumption that the title was merely an outrageous exaggeration to drum up business and the film was really about a grown woman trying to stop the actions of these “back yonder folks.”
 Nope, things are going to get much, much darker and much more depressing.

 Miss Carol’s longtime boyfriend is the assistant District Attorney Charles (Frank Martin with SIX IMDB credits!
-Practically a screen legend.) who is trying to press the governor to turn Carol’s cause into law.
+Practically a screen legend.), who is pressing the governor to turn Carol’s cause into law.
 Their first scene together is a study in awful melodrama coupled with poor acting.
-Assuming they must have done some theatre, there’s constant turning away from each other with meaningful stares off into the distance.
+Assuming they must have done some theatre work, there’s constant turning away from each other with meaningful stares off into the distance.
 It’s hilarious and worthy of ridicule.
-The movie is very pro-education and these mountain folk are particularly against their women learning anything from them big books.
+The movie is very pro-education and these mountain folk are particularly opposed to their women learning anything from them big books without pictures.
 That Miss Carol is a rabble rouser always causin’ trouble.
 Somebody oughta take care of her…

 Shirley Mills is heartbreaking in this scene and her mother can’t even bear to look at her when Jake takes her away.
 There’s a small but devastating moment where Jennie looks at her mother and realizes that she’s powerless to do anything.
 Jake and Jennie (other than the pedophilia, that’s a cute couples name) literally walk off into the darkness.
 Ma is alone, crying in the dark.